o2r-project/architecture/docs/02_architecture-constraints.md

 &nbsp; | Constraint | Background and/or motivation
 ------ | ---------- | ----------------------------
 TECH.1 | Only open licenses | All third party software or used data must be available under a suitable code license, i.e. either [OSI-approved](https://opensource.org/licenses) or [ODC license](https://opendatacommons.org/licenses).
-TECH.2 | OS independent development and deployment | Server applications must run in well defined [Docker](https://docker.com) containers to allow installation on any host system and not limit developers to a specific language or environment.
+TECH.2 | OS independent development and deployment | Server applications must run in well defined [Docker](https://docker.com) containers to allow installation on any host system and to not limit developers to a specific language or environment.
-TECH.3 | Lower security risks, do not store secure information | The team members experience and available resources do not allow for handling information with security concerns, so no critical data, such as passwords, must be stored in the system.
+TECH.3 | Do not store secure information | The team members experience and available resources do not allow for handling information with security concerns, so no critical data, such as user passwords but also data with privacy concerns, must be stored in the system.

 ### 2.2 Organizational constraints